google/earthenterprise/docs/geedocs/docsrc/answer/fusionTutorial/createMapDB.rst

       Deploying the Google Base Map involves adding it when you build your map database.

-      .. rubric:: To build your map database to include the Google Base Map
+      .. rubric:: To build your map database to include the Google Base Map:

       #.
 Select **Asset Manager** from the **Tools** menu.
 The Asset Manager
          appears.